What is UX writing?

 - Content should always be structured in a meaningful way so that users can find their way around more easily.
 Different heading levels (H1, H2, etc.) help to divide text deserts into areas worth reading.

 Another important aspect of UX writing is that texts are formulated in such a way that they can be understood by a broad user group.
-There are a few things to consider here:
+A few things need to be taken into account:

-- Take intercultural differences into account: Terms, metaphors or humor that are taken for granted in one culture may be misunderstood elsewhere.
+- Consider intercultural differences: terms, metaphors or humour that are taken for granted in one culture may be misunderstood elsewhere.

 - Ensure accessibility: Screen reader-friendly texts with clear structures and ALT texts for images are essential.

-In addition, deliberate use of language helps to avoid usage errors.
+In addition, carefully chosen language helps to prevent usage errors.

-- Clear wording reduces errors and provides orientation.
+- Clear wording reduces errors and provides guidance.

-- Help texts can support users, e.g. with forms.
+- Help texts can assist users, e.g. with forms.

-- Assistive technologies, such as chatbots/AI chats, can provide additional assistance.
+- Assistive technologies, such as chatbots/AI chats, can provide additional support.

 Advanced UX Writing